Understanding reimbursement and compliance guidelines

 What's the most effective way to set reimbursement rates?

-To keep expenses under control, your nonprofit might opt to set a per diem rate for meals and incidentals.
-It's often simplest to look to the federal per diem rate, which varies by geographic area and travel destination.
-Similarly, the U.S. General Accountability Office (GAO) sets an annual mileage reimbursement rate.
+To keep expenses under control, your nonprofit should set a per diem rate for meals and incidentals.
+Look to the federal per diem rate, which varies by geographic area and travel destination.
+Also, the U.S. General Accountability Office (GAO) sets an annual mileage reimbursement rate.

 If you adopt reimbursement rates, be sure to clarify to your employees and volunteers what's covered.
 The GAO has a per diem rate that covers just meals and incidentals, such as taxis, and another rate that covers meals, incidentals and lodging.
 If your nonprofit pays more per diem or for mileage than the federal rate, the excess amount might be taxable.